-A thorough radiation safety training program should be established at uranium facilities.
+A thorough radiation safety training program shall be established at uranium facilities.
 Training programs should ensure that personnel have the training to work safely in and around radiological areas and to maintain their individual radiation exposure and the radiation exposures of others ALARA.
 Separate training programs should be established for general employees and radiological workers.
 DOE's core training materials should form the basis for the training programs, and should be augmented with site-specific information.
-The training of all staff members should be carefully documented.
-DOE G 441.1-1C, Radiation Protection Programs Guide for Use with Title 10, Code of Federal Regulations, Part 835, Occupational Radiation Protection, and the RCS provide guidance on information to be presented during the training programs.
+The training of all staff members shall be documented and records maintained to demonstrate compliance with 10 CFR § 901.
+DOE G 441.1-1C (2008a) and DOE-STD-1098-2008 (2009c) provide guidance on information to be presented during the training programs.

-DOE requires biennial radiation safety training for general employees and radiological workers.
+DOE requires biennial radiation safety training for general employees and radiological workers and when there is a significant change to radiation protection procedures.
 In the alternate year when retraining is not performed, refresher training should be provided.
 Individuals who work with uranium should have special uranium facilities training in addition to or as part of the appropriate level of Radiological Worker Training.